openmoh/openmohaa/docs/markdown/05-contributing/01-guidelines.md

 ### Naming & Formatting

-- Use **camelCase** notation all variables and functions, even if some existing code doesn't.
+- Use **camelCase** notation for all variables and functions, even if some existing code doesn't.
 - Use `clang-format` to format your code.
 For example, in VSCode from the command palette: **Format document**

 ### Event declaration